 Peritonsillar abscess should be considered in children presenting with signs of upper airway obstruction, although most patients do not present with stridor.
 Peritonsillar abscesses typically affect adolescents.
 They are the most common deep infections of the head and neck, usually arising as a complication of bacterial tonsillitis.
 Pathogens most commonly isolated from these lesions are Group A streptococci, various anaerobic organisms, and occasionally S. aureus.

 The findings of trismus, difficulty speaking, and drooling help to separate children with peritonsillar abscesses from those with simple pharyngitis, which is far more common.
-Examination of affected patients reveals pharyngeal erythema with unilateral tonsillar swelling, which often causes displacement of the uvula toward the unaffected side.5 The examiner may be able to palpate a fluctuant mass introrally.
+Examination of affected patients reveals pharyngeal erythema with unilateral tonsillar swelling, which often causes displacement of the uvula toward the unaffected side.5 The examiner may be able to palpate a fluctuant mass intraorally.
 Reactive cervical adenopathy is also commonly seen.

 Peritonsillar abscesses are generally apparent on physical examination; therefore, imaging is not required to confirm the diagnosis.
-Most patients require admis- sion for drainage, intravenous antibiotics, pain con- trol, and intravenous hydration.5
+Most patients require admission for drainage, intravenous antibiotics, pain control, and intravenous hydration.5

 Causes of Acute Stridor in the Afebrile Child